RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-31-github-page-build-warning-new-cdn.markdown

 $

 ```
+Everything looks fine, according to the GitHub's blog.
+Time for the next
+step.

 ###Next: Domain Records
-The domain is registered with [DNSimple](http://dnsimple.com), so here’s what needed to be done.
+The domain is registered with [DNSimple](http://dnsimple.com), so here’s what needed to be done (screenshots below).

 1. Point a CNAME record to `[GitHub-user-name].github.io`.
 In this case,  `rayhightower.github.io`.
 1. What will appear on this line?